 Mouth – Where a river meets a lake, the sea or an ocean.

 The diagram below shows these features.

 The main features of a drainage basin

-A drainage basin is an example of an open system because it is open to inputs from outside, such as precipitation, and is responsible for outputs out of the system, such as output of water into the sea and evaporation of water into the atmosphere.
+A drainage basin is an example of an open system because it is open to inputs from outside, such as precipitation, and is responsible for outputs from the system, such as river water into the sea and the evaporation of water to the atmosphere.